 Renters insurance coverage in Georgia

 Renters insurance typically comes with a few different types of coverage.
 The first is for personal property.
-Personal property coverage is designed to cover the cost of damages to your belongings, like your clothing, furniture and electronics.
-Depending on how much personal property you have and what your tolerance is for risk, your personal property level will vary.
+Personal property coverage is designed to help cover the cost of damage to belongings like your clothing, furniture and electronics.
+Depending on how much personal property you have and what your tolerance is for risk, your personal property policy limit will vary.

 The other main coverage provided by a renters insurance policy is personal liability insurance.
-Liability coverage pays the medical bills and legal fees for someone injured on your property if you are found at fault for their injuries.
-It can also pay for the damage you cause to someone else’s property.
-The amount of liability coverage you need will depend on a number of factors, including how many assets you have to protect and the value of those assets, if you have pets in your rented home and if you frequently have visitors.
-Although renters insurance is not required at the state level in Georgia, your landlord may require you to have a certain amount of liability coverage.
+Liability coverage helps pay medical bills and legal fees if someone is injured on your property.
+It can also help pay for the damage you cause to someone else’s property.
+The amount of liability coverage you need will depend on a number of factors, including the value of your assets, if you have pets in your home and whether you frequently host visitors.

 Frequently asked questions